 We collect personal information in a variety of ways: in writing, in person, on the telephone, through our website, and by other electronic communication.
-Please note that we have installed video cameras on our premises in public-access areas and we have posted signs notifying individuals of the existence and purpose of such cameras.
+Please note that we have installed video cameras on our premises in public-access areas.
 The information we collect in this regard is to enhance workplace security.

 Use and Disclosure of Personal Information

 The personal information we collect is used for the purpose of advancing our clients’ legal interests.
 We may disclose personal information to others in certain circumstances to properly assess and deal with a legal matter.

 Disclosure of personal information may take place in situations permitted under British Columbia or Federal legislation.
 The disclosure may be required by law or by order of a Court or tribunal.
 We may also disclose personal information to others, such as lawyers representing other parties, consultants or expert witnesses asked to provide advice or services on behalf of our clients.
 Such disclosures are subject to the rules of the various Courts or tribunals in which our clients’ cases proceed.

 Beyond these circumstances, the personal information collected by RBS is mainly for internal use, except that, in the case of our employees and partners, we disclose personal information to payroll administrators and third party benefit suppliers when necessary for the administration of payroll and benefits.
 We take reasonable contractual steps to ensure that third parties to whom we may disclose personal information provide a comparable level of personal information protection.

 Within reasonable legal limits, we collect, use and disclose personal information only with the consent of the person involved.
 In certain circumstances, privacy legislation authorizes the collection, use or disclosure of personal information without the consent of the individual such as to respond to emergencies or where obtaining consent would be similarly unnecessary or inappropriate.